 Huntington is also a writer and critic.
 He served as the art critic for The Buffalo News from 1985 to 2007 where he wrote a broad range of reviews and critical articles on regional, national and international exhibitions.
 In 2007, he won the Associated Press First Award for Criticism for a review that challenged Georgia O‘Keeffe‘s status in American art.
 As both a critic and artist, he was invited to be part of the well-received exhibition Drawing Conclusions at the New York Gallery in Manhattan (2004), a show that coupled critics' visual art with their written reviews.
 He is the author of a novel called "An Art Critic Walks Into A Bar" and a related series of short stories (featuring the same protagonist) called " 8 Dead Or Otherwise Forgotten Artists."

 Huntington has had numerous residencies over the years, among them Visiting Critic at the Kennedy Center for the Arts, Washington, D.C.
 (1994).
 He was also a contributing reviewer for such publications as High Performance Magazine, ARTnews, and Art New England.

 From 1982 to 1985, Huntington was the Visual Arts Director at Artpark, a public sculpture park in Lewiston, NY.
-It was under his directorship that Vito Acconci made his first major public sculpture and Chris Burden created Beam Drop, a daring application of chance actions to monumental sculpture that has since been reenacted by the artist here and in Europe..
+It was under his directorship that the late Vito Acconci made his first major public sculpture and Chris Burden created Beam Drop, a daring application of chance actions to monumental sculpture that has since been reenacted by the artist here and in Europe..